 If you would like to view sample lessons, please visit the Sample Lessons page of this website.

-James Wellemeyer wrote Young Voices during the summer before his senior year of high school.
+James Wellemeyer wrote Young Voices in the summer of 2017.
 James decided to create the textbook after seeing the low youth voter rates in the 2016 Presidential Election and other elections before it.
-He saw a lack of interest in the American political system as the most significant causes of these low voter rates and believed that altering civics courses to focus more heavily on youth themselves might inspire the next generation of young people to become more politically active.
+He believed altering civics courses in a way that represents young people in the material presented would be the best way to inspire the next generation to vote.
+Today, James leads Young Votes, an organization dedicated to registering high school seniors to vote before they graduate.